Guidance Center

 Overview

 When an automation needs additional context or clarification to proceed, it will raise a question (also called an exception).
-In Kognitos, Exceptions are resolved by providing guidance — giving input to the system so it understands how to proceed.
+In Kognitos, exceptions are resolved by providing guidance — giving input to the system so it understands how to proceed.
 Using the Guidance Center, you can quickly provide guidance across automations to keep your processes running smoothly.

 Getting Started